hapijs/hapi/API.md

         - `close` - if `true`, emits a `'close'` event after payload transmission (if any).
           Defaults to `false`.
         - `end` - if `false`, does not end the stream.
 Defaults to `true`.
+        - `split` - indicates whether the request payload will be split into chunks.
+Defaults to `undefined`, meaning payload will not be chunked.
     - `validate` - if `false`, the `options` inputs are not validated.
 This is recommended for run-time usage of `inject()` to make it perform faster where input validation can be tested separately.
 - `callback` - the callback function with signature `function(res)` where: